kailasnadh790/node-counter/README.md

 1. Verify the scheduler has run at least once
 2. Check the configured root path exists
 3. Review logs for specific page errors

+### JCR Merge Conflicts

+If you see errors like `OakState0001: Unresolved conflicts` in logs:

+**Cause:** Multiple threads or authors editing the same pages simultaneously

+**Solutions:**
+1. **Reduce batch commit size** (try 10-20 instead of 50)
+2. **Lower thread count** (try 2 instead of 4) in high-contention environments
+3. **Schedule during off-hours** when authoring activity is low
+4. **Enable incremental mode** to avoid processing actively edited pages

+The default batch size of 20 is optimized to minimize conflicts while maintaining good performance.

 ## License